DAY 1 Sunday March 31, 2024 Depart Australia

 Further information or a booking form can be obtained by telephoning Travelrite International on the following numbers:

 About Travelrite International:

-Travelrite International Pty Ltd (ABN 64 005 817 078) is a well-established family-owned business that’s been operating in Melbourne’s eastern suburbs for more than 30 years.
+Travelrite International Pty Ltd (ABN 64 005 817 078) is a well-established travel company which has been operating in the eastern suburbs of Melbourne for more than 30 years.
 It has an ATAS accredited offices at Balwyn, which is accredited with IATA.
-As such they directly represent the major airlines of the world and all major domestic and international hotel, tour and transport operators.
+As such we directly represent the major airlines of the world and all major domestic and international hotel, tour and transport operators.
 Travelrite International Pty Ltd is a full member of the Australian Federation of Travel Agents – AFTA.

 “Thoroughly fulfilling.
 Well organised and the Tour Manager kept the tem efficient.
 Goodwood Revival Festival was excellent.”

 “Excellent small group of people.
 Everyone got along”